 As a new parent, figuring out how to console your baby when they are upset and crying can be overwhelming and is a common scenario that parents often find themselves in, especially in the evening.
 Maybe you’ve spent hours rocking your baby, trying to feed them, or offering the pacifier.
 But nothing seems to be working, which then causes you to become worked up and frustrated.
-If this sounds familiar, your baby may be experiencing a peak fussy period, or what we like to call “the witching hour.”
+If this sounds familiar, your baby may be experiencing a peak fussy period, or what we call “the witching hour.”

 What is the “witching hour”?